What is Passive House?

 Triple glazed windows are an essential component of Passive House projects.
 We suggest you consider the following triple-glazed Zola Passive House windows for your Passive House building:

-An outstanding all-wood window with aluminum rain guards for increased durabilty.
+A precision-crafted, all-wood window with aluminum rain guards for increased durabilty.
 With an overall U value of 0.14 (R 7), performance is slightly less than the ThermoPlus Clad™ line (with a more affordable price to match), but the entire outer frame of our Thermo Wood™ Passive House windows can be overinsulated for enhanced performance.
 Periodic refinishing of the exterior wood will be necessary over the life of the window, although we factory finish with the most durable, weather-resistant paints on the market.

 The go to Passive House window for projects on a budget.
 Our Thermo uPVC offers outstanding performance (U=0.14/R 7) and low maintenance at a price that can't be beat.